Editing Flexible Monthly Schedules

 Flexible Monthly Schedules recommend a predictable monthly schedule using historical ET data to adjust the watering interval and duration on a monthly basis to follow seasonal change.
-This creates increasing watering frequency winter to summer and decreasing frequency summer to winter.
-Currently this schedule mode does not allow you to edit/change the recommended interval.
-This article will help explain how a simple adjustments to your zone settings will affect the automated frequency recommendation.
+This creates increasing watering frequency from winter to summer and decreasing frequency from summer to winter.
+Currently, this schedule mode does not allow you to edit/change the recommended interval.
+This article will help explain how a simple adjustment to your zone settings will affect the automated frequency recommendation.

-For our example we will use a cool season grass zone based in Golden, Colorado.
+In this example, we will use a cool season grass zone based in Denver, Colorado.
 Here are a couple of months with their watering frequencies.

 How do I change the crop coefficient?

 Crop coefficient is the ratio of evapotranspiration (ET) observed for the crop.
 ET is the sum of evaporation and plant transpiration from the Earth's land and ocean surface to the atmosphere.
 So, each crop has an adjustment factor for ET on how quickly water transpires.
-To adjust, select the zone you wish to edit via the My Yard Card on the Dashboard, then select the Advanced Zone settings and scroll to the bottom of the screen; now you can adjust the crop coefficient.
-We recommend you test small (+/-10% increments) and then navigate back to the calendar view to see the actual affect.
-In this example we started at 75% and moved the crop coefficient dial down to 65% (net -10% adjustment).
+To adjust, select the zone you wish to edit via the Zones tab on the Navigation bar, then select the Advanced Zone Settings and scroll to the bottom of the screen; now you can adjust the crop coefficient.
+We recommend you test small (+/-10% increments) and then navigate back to the calendar view to see the actual effect.